NormFrenette/GatsbyBlog/content/blog/Looper/circuit-schematics/index.md

 ##### Mode switch : Run/Edit(bypass)

-The mode switch Python code whether it is in mode Run (o volt = logic low) or in edit mode (logic high).
-It also acts as a True Bypass when it is set in Edit mode.
+The mode switch Python code checks whether it is in mode Run (o volt = logic low) or in edit mode (logic high).
+Independently of the code though, the switch is also wired to act as True Bypass when it is set in Edit mode.

+> ***True Bypass***  means that the input signal is wired directly to the output signal without any electronics involved - meaning the exact sound is passed on without any tonal change.

-This uses a foot stomp Toggle switch: Latching On-ON DPDT. because it is latching, the switch stays in the last "stomp" position until is is pressed agin.
+This uses a foot stomp Toggle switch: Latching On-ON DPDT.

+> How the switch works:  When pressed it connects the middle pin to the top pin - leaving the bottom pin disconnected.
+When pressed again it connects the middle pin to the bottom pin leaving  the top pin disconnected.
+Because it is a ***latching*** switch - it stays in its position until pressed again (i.e. not momentary).
+There are two columns which acts together: both connect to top or bottom at the same time - but the two columns are totally isolated from each other: it's like having 2 switches where the actuator (button) operates both at the same time.

 ![Mode Switch](./modeBypassSw.png)